Master of Science in Law FAQs

 I do not have any background in law.
 Am I at a disadvantage with respect to earning admission to the MSL program?

 The MSL is meant for students who don't have a background in law.
-The required curriculum focuses on foundational legal concepts and is not designed for students who have already studied law in a JD program.
+The required curriculum focuses on foundational legal concepts and is not designed for students who have already studied law in a JD or LLM program.

 Are test scores required as part of the application process?